vamuigua/hair-salon/README.md

 # Hair-salon :haircut:

+As the owner of a Salon, he/she must allocate the clients to a particular Salon Stylist because they all work independently...One Stylist, Many Clients.

+## User-Stories

+*As a salon owner, I want to view, add, update and delete stylists.
+*As a salon owner, I want to view, add, update and delete clients.
+*As a salon owner, I want to add clients to a stylist.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.